Kanazawa Itinerary: 2 Days in the City of Samurais

 Budget Accommodations in Kanazawa

-I found so many good budget options that I had a hard time finding just one place that I would stay at, so I listed all three.
+I found so many good budget options that it was hard to choose just one place to stay, so I listed all three.

 1. Guest House Pongyi